Supply line slow draining

 3. 3

-As a last resort, you can try a chemical drain cleaner to dissolve the blockage.
-Follow the product instructions carefully.
+As a last resort, you can try a chemical drain cleaner, but be sure to follow the instructions carefully.

 Frequently Asked Questions